corbett-lab/tRNA/README.md

 **--fitmean**: cumulative expression of tRNAs rqeuired for fitness 1.0 under "gaussian" function (default: 10.52110756)
 **--fitsd**: standard deviation of gaussian fitness function (default: fitmean/4.0)
 **--fitlambda**: lambda value for exponential fitness function (default: -15.0)

+**--demography**: use a demography file to simulate multiple branches of a phylogeny (an example is provided)

+**--scale**: scale population down for faster results. divides burn-in, generations, map length, population size, sampling freq, sampling count and all population and generation values in demography file by scaling factor provided; multiplies germline rate, somatic rate, deletion rate, duplication rate, gene conversion rate by scaling factor provided.

 #### The following are based on the Nowak paper linked above: